psanch21/VACA/README.md

 #  VACA

-Code repository for the paper "VACA: Designing Variational Graph Autoencoders for Interventional and Counterfactual Queries ([arXiv](https://www.youtube.com/watch?v=dQw4w9WgXcQ) TODO)".
+Code repository for the paper "VACA: Designing Variational Graph Autoencoders for Interventional and Counterfactual Queries ([arXiv](https://www.youtube.com/watch?v=dQw4w9WgXcQ))".
 The implementation is based on [Pytorch](https://pytorch.org/), [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) and [Pytorch Lightning](https://www.pytorchlightning.ai/).
 The repository contains the necessary resources to run the